Rectilinear Planarity of Partial 2-Trees: Abstract

 \section{Abstract}

 A graph is rectilinear planar if it admits a planar orthogonal drawing without bends.
-While testing rectilinear planarity is NP-hard in general, it is a long-standing open problem to establish a tight upper bound on its complexity for partial 2-trees, i.e., graphs whose biconnected components are series-parallel.
-We describe a new $O(n^2 \log^2 n)$-time algorithm to test rectilinear planarity of partial 2-trees, which improves over the current best bound of $O(n^3 \log n)$.
-Moreover, for series-parallel graphs where no two parallel-components share a pole, we are able to achieve optimal $O(n)$-time complexity.
-Our algorithms are based on an extensive study and a deeper understanding of the notion of orthogonal spirality, introduced in 1998 to describe how much an orthogonal drawing of a subgraph is rolled-up in an orthogonal drawing of the graph.
+While testing rectilinear planarity is NP-hard in general (Garg and Tamassia, 2001), it is a long-standing open problem to establish a tight upper bound on its complexity for partial 2-trees, i.e., graphs whose biconnected components are series-parallel.
+We describe a new $O(n^2)$-time algorithm to test rectilinear planarity of partial 2-trees, which improves over the current best bound of $O(n^3 \log n)$ (Di Giacomo et al., 2022).
+Moreover, for partial 2-trees where no two parallel-components in a biconnected component share a pole, we are able to achieve optimal $O(n)$-time complexity.
+Our algorithms are based on an extensive study and a deeper understanding of the notion of orthogonal spirality, introduced several years ago (Di Battista et al, 1998) to describe how much an orthogonal drawing of a subgraph is rolled-up in an orthogonal drawing of the graph.